 Jay A. Young.
 Mercury(II) Chloride.
 J. Chem.
 Educ.
 2004, 81 (9),1260.

 Kevin R Henke.; David Robertson.; Matthew K Krepps.; David A Atwood.
 Chemistry and stability of precipitates from aqueous solutions of 2,4,6-trimercaptotriazine, trisodium salt, nonahydrate (TMT-55) and mercury (II) chloride.
 Water Res..
 2000, 34 (11), 3005-3013.

 Aromatic mercuration can be brought about by reaction with aryllithium compounds, e.g. from N,N-Diethylbenzamide, L08427: J. Org.
 Chem., 2728 (1988).

 For a review of organomercurials in synthesis, see: Tetrahedron, 38, 1713 (1982).

 Reagent for the cleavage of various sulfur compounds, such as dithioacetals; see 1,3-Dithiane, A10505.

-Do not breathe dust/fume/gas/mist/vapours/spray.
-IF SWALLOWED: Immediately call a POISON CENTER or doctor/physician.
-IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
+IF SWALLOWED: IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
 Rinse skin with water/shower.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.